Approximate Cartesian Tree Matching: an Approach Using Swaps: Characterization of the Parent-Distance Tables when a Swap Occurs

 Otherwise, the only information we have is $\cD \leq i - 1$ by Def.~\ref{def:pd}. \end{enumerate} \end{proof}

 Note that in the item~\ref{lm:lesser:item4} of Lemma~\ref{lm:lesser} $\cD \leq \aD$, $\cD$ cannot take all values in $\{1, \ldots, \aD\}$, since some won't produce a valid parent-distance table.

 \begin{lemma} Suppose that $x[i] > x[i+1]$, then the following properties hold: \begin{enumerate} \item $\dD = 1$ \item $\dG = $ \item $\cD = $ \item $\cG \leq $ \end{enumerate} \end{lemma} The proof is similar to the one of Lemma~\ref{lm:lesser}.
 In the following, we define the green and blue zones of the parent-distances tables, which are equal, meaning that they are unaffected by the swap.
 Also, we define the red zones whose values differ by at most $1$.
-Due to a lack of space, proofs can be found in the appendix.
+Proofs can be found in the appendix.
 We strongly invite the reader to use \figurename{}~\ref{fig:zones} to get a better grasp of the definitions.

 \begin{definition}[The green zones] Given a sequence $x$ and a position $i$, the green zone of $\PDD_x$ is $\PDD_x[1\ldots i-1]$ and the green zone of $\PDG_x$ is $\PDG_x[i+2\ldots n]$. \end{definition}